Self-Supervised Attention Learning for Depth and Ego-motion Estimation: EVALUATION RESULTS

 \subsection{Model size and the training time}

-Our architecture for DEM evaluation requires less parameters in the model and shows a faster training time than the state of the art methods.
+Unlike the explainability, the attention gates do not require an additional networks, they are layers integrated into the existing depth network.
+Our architecture for DEM evaluation requires fewer parameters in the model and shows a faster training time than the state of the art methods.
 Indeed, adding the BF loss has a negligible impact on the training time with respect to the baseline.
 Adding attention gates increases the model size by 5-10\% and training time by 10-25\%.
 For the comparison, the training time of additional semantic segmentation~\cite{mahjourian2018unsupervised} or GAN module~\cite{almalioglu2018ganvo} doubles the model size and requires 4-10 more time to train the models.